davidmehi/edge-proxy-template/ProxyDevelopmentGuidelines.md

 The following are guidelines when developing a proxy.
 They can also be used as a checklist to confirm best practice use.
 See the Proxy Template example for implementation details.

+The proxy will not deploy as is.
+Go through the list below to customize before deploying.

 1. Name the proxy based on a common proxy naming convention
   1. Example: {businessunit}-{api-purpose/function}-proxy-v1